metal-stack/docs/docs/src/installation/deployment.md

 ### Management Servers

 The second bastion hosts are the management servers.
-They are the main bootstrapping components of the management network.
+They are the main bootstrapping components of the Out-Of-Band-Network.
 They also act as jump hosts for all components in a partition.
 Once they are installed and deployed, we are able to bootstrap all the other components.
 To bootstrap the management servers, we generate an ISO image which will automatically install an OS and an ansible user with ssh keys.
 It is preconfigured with a preseed file to allow an unattended OS installation for our needs.
-This is why we need remote access to the IPMI interface of the Management Servers: The generated ISO is attached via the virtual media function of the BMC.
+This is why we need remote access to the IPMI interface of the management servers: The generated ISO is attached via the virtual media function of the BMC.
 Ater that, all we have to do is boot from that virtual CD-ROM and wait for the installation to finish.
-Deployment jobs (Gitlab-CI) in a partition are delegated to the appropriate Management Servers, therefore we need a gitlabci-runner active on each management server.
+Deployment jobs (Gitlab-CI) in a partition are delegated to the appropriate management servers, therefore we need a gitlabci-runner active on each management server.
 After the gitlab CI runner has been installed, you can trigger your Playbooks from the Gitlab-CI.
-The Ansible-Playbooks have to make sure that these functionalities are present on the Management Servers:
+The Ansible-Playbooks have to make sure that these functionalities are present on the management servers:

 - BMC proxy / BMC reverse proxy
 - Prometheus and exporters